 New Security Checks

-We have added two new security checks – HTTP Parameter Pollution (HPP) and BREACH Attack Detection.
+We have added a new security check BREACH Attack Detection.

 Even if you use an SSL/TLS to protect your network connections, attackers can still view your encrypted traffic and force you to inadvertently send HTTP requests to a vulnerable web server.
 They then have access to your connection and uncover sensitive information.